-Dr Ansgard Heinrich joined the department as Assistant Professor in August 2010 after spending the five years researching and teaching mainly in New Zealand, Australia and Germany.
-She received her PhD from the University of Otago, New Zealand, in 2008 and specializes on current developments in journalism.
-Her primary research interests include digital media technologies, globalization and media, alternative journalism, social media and foreign reporting in the digial age.
+She joined the department in August 2010.
+Prior to her appointment at the Unviersity of Groningen, she held research and teaching positions in New Zealand, Australia and Germany.
+She received her PhD from the University of Otago, New Zealand, in 2008 and specializes in the study of contemporary journalistic practice.
+Her primary research interests include digital media technologies, globalization and media, alternative journalism, social media and crisis reporting in the digial age.

 Dr Heinrich's current project Who’s Breaking the News?
 Global Conflict Reporting in the Digital Age” analyses the fundamental transformations of global conflict reporting.
 Funded with the help of an NWO Aspasia grant, the project takes the digitization and globalization of societies to explore those agents who cover conflict in today’s complex, digital information networks.
 "Who’s Breaking the News?" aims to cater to the urgent need to understand the dynamics of (online) communication networks that shape our perception of conflict today.

 Her research interest for the interplay between journalism, globalization and digital information networks already showed in her book ‘Network Journalism.
 Journalistic Practice in Interactive Spheres’ (Routledge, 2011; available as paperback print-on-demand since summer 2014).
 Here, she discussed journalistic practice in the globalized digital age.
 Based on a series of interviews with media practitioners in the UK, Germany and the US, she analyzed how various traditional and alternative media outlets are coping with the challenges of today's digital communication flows.